 How My Kittens Are Raised

-All my Ragdoll Cats except for my stud boys live within the family home, they are pets foremost and breeding them comes second.
+All my Cats live within the family home except for my stud boys live within the family home, they are pets foremost and breeding them comes second.
 They are treated just as your ordinary family cat.
 They have their own unique characters, given plenty of love and attention.
-Playtime is fun time as Ragdolls are so interactive with you, I always say 'you get back what you give' this is very true of these cats.
+Playtime is fun time with my cats as they are so interactive with you, I always say 'you get back what you give' this is very true of these cats.
 We shall get to why I have added this page and what is all about.

 Many breeders who breed cats do so in a different manner, some are bred purely outdoors in a cattery or some kind of out building separate from the home.
 Mine are not bred in this manner, as I have already said they live with us in the family home.
 Kittens that are bred out of the family home are not socialised well with living in a home.
 Because we live in a home we do not really take much notice of our surroundings, we take it for granted.
 Then imagine a kitten that has lived all it's life in a separate enclosure suddenly being exposed to a T.V, the hoover, washing machine all the other household appliance's, this is very traumatic for them.
 Then consider the impact of being with human contact from barely having any, our movements, our voices this is equally traumatic.

 Then you ask yourself 'why is the kitten running away from us and hiding in the smallest place possible' these are the reasons and they can become so frightened to come out to eat and use the litter tray.
 Therefore creating more unwelcome problems.

 I chose to breed them within the home as I see breeding them any other way would not suit me.